dcao/pl-notes/content/index.md

 # About this website

-Welcome to [David's](https://cao.sh) PL Prelim Notes!
+Welcome to [David's](https://cao.sh) PL Notes!
 This website contains a bunch of notes on topics on programming language (PL) implementation and theory.
 This site might be useful for you for a few reasons:

 - You're currently studying for the [UC Berkeley PL Prelim](https://docs.google.com/document/d/1HbkKsJ1iJSXSGZ9C_gIlVJbiDjiuDUQDp1YT-QalStM/edit), and you're looking for topics to study, resources for those topics, and general notes on the relevant topics.
 - You're interested in PL generally, and are looking for readings & notes on a survey of different PL-related topics.